AhmedIsmailKhalid/Advanced-Machine-Learning-with-TensorFlow-on-Google-Cloud-Platform/Course 2 ─ Production Machine Learning Systems/Readme.md

-Contains all the quizes, exercises and the course certificate for this Course 1 of 5 of the Advanced Machine Learning with TensorFlow on Google Cloud Platform Specialization
+Contains all the quizes and the course certificate for this Course 2 of 5 of the Advanced Machine Learning with TensorFlow on Google Cloud Platform Specialization
-All the exercises are notebook files (.ipynb)
 All the quizes are webpages